Home Search Index of men A-Z

 "Due to advanced consumption - ill about 18 months, and much reduced in flesh and strength, the disease advancing fast.
 Has scar on right cheek, scar on back of neck, two small scars on left arm and scar on outside of right fore-arm."

-It is possible that these were wound scars, although it is not stated that they were, and he may have ridden in the Charge.
+It is possible that these were wound scars, although it is not stated that they were.

 Served 9 years 140 days.
 In Turkey and the Crimea: 2 years.
 Served Eupatoria.